apache/kyuubi/docs/deployment/spark/aqe.md

 </em>
 </p>

 Combining small partitions saves resources and improves cluster throughput.
-Spark provides serial ways to handle small file issues, for example, adding an extra shuffle operation on the partition columns with the `distribute by` clause or using `HINT`[5].
+Spark provides several ways to handle small file issues, for example, adding an extra shuffle operation on the partition columns with the `distribute by` clause or using `HINT`[5].
 In most scenarios, you need to have a good grasp of your data, Spark jobs, and configurations to apply these solutions case by case.
 Mostly, the daily used config - `spark.sql.shuffle.partitions` is data-dependent and unchangeable with a single Spark SQL query.
 For real-life Spark jobs with multiple stages, it' impossible to use it as one size to fit all.

 But with AQE, things become more comfortable for you as Spark will do the partition coalescing automatically.